danivilardell/crypto-notes/content/zklearning/1-bilinear-pairings-made-simple.md

 ## Zero-Knowledge Proofs

-Some of the most used SNARKs(Succinct Non-Interactive Arguments of Knowledge) use bilinear pairings in order to work.
-We will not go into detail about how SNARKs work, but we will show how we can use bilinear pairings to construct a simple polynomial commitment scheme known as KZG.

-...
-FINISH LATER
+Bilinear pairings in ZKP are an important building block as they allow to build efficient polynomial commitment schemes such as ZKP or fast SNARKs such as Groth16.
+We will not go into detail on how they are used in these protocols, but but I might cover that in another blog post some day.
+For now, if interested in learning more about this, I recommend the lectures in the [ZKP MOOC](https://zk-learning.org) organized by Berkeley.

-# Tate Pairing
+# Weil Pairing

-Now that we have some basic understanding of how bilinear pairings work and why they are important, we will show a step by step construction of a specific bilinear pairing known as the Tate pairing.
+Now that we have some basic understanding of how bilinear pairings work and why they are important, we will show a step by step construction of a specific bilinear pairing known as the Weil pairing.
 Before we strictly define it, we will have to cover some basic math concepts.

 ## Elliptic Curves